solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 ### Louisville, Kentucky.

+[From the American Journal of Science and Arts, May and June, 1876.

 In the study of Meteorites, it is well known that, of all the simple and compound substances met with in these bodies, the carbon has received the least study and investigation.
-This has arisen principally from the limited amount of material at the command of the chemist,—a fact to be regretted, since if any one element more than another demands attention, and excites
+This has arisen principally from the limited amount of material at the command of the chemist, --- a fact to be regretted, since if any one element more than another demands attention, and excites wonder at the part it plays, either as an element or in its endless combinations with other substances, that element is carbon.

-J. L. Smath— Carbon Compounds in Meteorites 389

-wonder at the part it plays, either as an element or in its end- less combinations with other substances, that element is carbon.

-In its elementary condition we see it in crystals of exceeding hardness and brilliancy in the diamond, and also in irregular, nearly opaque masses that are not to be eonfounded with the diamond.
+In its elementary condition we see it in crystals of exceeding hardness and brilliancy in the diamond, and also in irregular, nearly opaque masses that are not to be confounded with the diamond.
 Again, we have carbon in a soft, black, unctuous state, either in lustrous flaky crystals, or in fine-grained masses.
-It also occurs in the harsh and gritty form of coke, sometimes changed to an unctuous body approaching graphite in aspect, yet different physically as well as in some of its chemical rela- tions.
+It also occurs in the harsh and gritty form of coke, sometimes changed to an unctuous body approaching graphite in aspect, yet different physically as well as in some of its chemical relations.
 Deposits of anthracite furnish carbon in yet another form.
-Besides these, the results of decomposition of what are known as organic compounds give quite a list of different forms of carbon, made either by the incomplete combustion of hydro- carbons, or by passing through red-hot tubes the vapors of hy- drocarbons, chloride of carbon, sulphide of carbon, ete., or by the decompositions of such substances as carbonic acid, carbides of boron, of iron, of manganese, etc.
+Besides these, the results of decomposition of what are known as organic compounds give quite a list of different forms of carbon, made either by the incomplete combustion of hydrocarbons, or by passing through red-hot tubes the vapors of hydrocarbons, chloride of carbon, sulphide of carbon, etc., or by the decompositions of such substances as carbonic acid, carbides of boron, of iron, of manganese, etc.

 These various forms of carbon have certain chemical differ- ences, more or less marked, which differences have attracted the